SnowEx/snowexsql/docs/database_structure.rst

 * northing - Northing coordinate projected in UTM in meters
 * site_id - Unique identifier to pit location
 * site_name - Name describing the general survey area ( e.g. Grand Mesa)
-* surveyors - Name of the people who acquired the data
+* observers - Name of the people who acquired the data
 * time - Time (MST) that the data was collected
 * time_updated - Time this entry was last modified
 * type - Name of the data collected